Why do we bury the dead?

 Religions like Islam, Judaism and Christianity; countries like Tibet, Mongolia and Bali all practice burial.
 And as discussed, the reasons why we bury our dead are many, from providing closure to those that remain living, to the religious components such as respect for man during both life and death.
 This is a hugely important practice and reveals much about who we are and where we come from.

 Planning a burial for a loved one if understandable an upsetting time, which is why we make we endeavour to be as helpful as possible when you’re searching for the perfect memorial.
-Contact us by phoning 0800 377 7057 or emailing email@example.com.
+Feel free to contact us to discuss memorial optiosn today.